 - We operate in complex times, yet the vital role of arts and culture in public life remains a constant.
 With the 9th World Summit, we aspire to foster international exchange between diverse actors to confirm arts and culture as a public good that furthers inclusive social transformation.
 Such transformation relies on cultural expressions that represent the full diversity and dynamism our cultural ecosystems and societies, through both creation and participation.
 The pandemic shows us that these things cannot be taken for granted and makes more urgent the need to consider artistic freedom, our rights and responsibilities, and the conditions for its existence.
 It is an honour to work in partnership with the Swedish Arts Council – with its longstanding commitment to artistic freedom – to lead a global conversation that will define our shared future.

 The Summit is open to IFACCA Members and the wider international community.
-It is scheduled to take place in Stockholm from 31 May–3 June 2022.
-Currently, it is planned to be held as an in-person programme for delegates from countries worldwide.
+It is planned to be held as an in-person programme for delegates from countries worldwide.
 In the context of the ongoing COVID-19 pandemic, the co-hosts will monitor global developments and may adjust these plans, where required.
-Registration for the 9th World Summit is due to open in late 2021.